University of Wisconsin - Stevens Point Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At UW - Stevens Point, approximately 63% of students took out student loans averaging $6,583 a year.
 That adds up to $26,332 over four years for those students.

-The student loan default rate at UW - Stevens Point is 3.5%.
-This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at UW - Stevens Point is 7.0%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 How Much Money Do UW - Stevens Point Graduates Make?students who graduate with a bachelor's degree from UW - Stevens Point make about $40,200 a year during their first few years of employment after graduation.
 This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
 However, certain majors may produce higher-paying graduates.